Nia House Board Candidates

 I would be honored to serve as a member on the Nia House board to continue to support the Nia House mission.
 I would also like to provide my help to ensure that more families in the community are able to learn and become part of the Nia House mission as well.

-As a passionate advocate for holistic education and equity, I am eager to join the Nia House Board as a parent representative.
-With a strong background in business management, financial expertise, and innovative thinking, I am committed to driving meaningful change.
-I will challenge the status quo and explore how education can empower and shape our children's lives.
-With enthusiasm, a proven track record, and a dedication to making a significant impact, I am ready to serve as a valuable board member at Nia House.
+As a passionate advocate for holistic education and equity, I am eager to continue serving on the Nia House Board as a parent representative.
+With expertise in business management, finance, and innovative thinking, I will challenge the status quo and explore how education can empower and shape our children's lives.

 Community Representative